 A good company profile up-sells and cross-sells your clients.
 Whichever product introduces them to your brand, a good company profile should allow them to consider your entire catalogue.
 Extend your list to include not only all products but all their uses.

 If you make paper clips, your company profile should let your clients know all “101 uses of the paper clip”.

 Finally, relate your products to one another.
-If your product range is crafted to be complimentary, let your clients know.
+If your product range is crafted to be complementary, let your clients know.
 This will leverage the market share of your top performers and give your marketing efforts exponential growth.

 Do showcase past, present and future success

 When it comes to your company profile, your business could benefit from a humble brag.
 People, by their nature, want to be part of success, so it’s important to showcase yours.
 Carve out a section to showcase accomplishments, just be tasty about it, and always, relate it to your clients.
-You can include;
+You can include:

 - Important Clients